biona001/gnomAD.jl/README.md

 # Downloading and Parsing Hail LD matrices

 This is a Julia package that helps users download and read blocks of LD (linkage disequilibrium) matrices into memory.
+This package is inspired by an [existing pipeline](https://github.com/aaronsossin/gnomAD_LD_Easy_Querying) curated by Aaron Sossin.

-We tested it against
+We tested this package for processing the following

 + [gnomAD LD matrices](https://gnomad.broadinstitute.org/downloads#v2-linkage-disequilibrium)
 + [Pan-UKBB LD matrices](https://pan-dev.ukbb.broadinstitute.org/docs/hail-format/index.html)